 - The incident will be categorized as (1) an incident to be addressed through the college OR (2) be referred to another university unit to best support the complainant and address the incident.

-- Other university or college units include: Heads of School, Title IX Initiatives, Student Affairs, etc.
+- Other university or college units include: Heads of School, Institutional Equity and Title IX, Student Affairs, etc.

-- Please note: If the incident is an act of discrimination, the report will be sent to the Office of Title IX Initiatives for formal processes.
+- Please note: If the incident is an act of discrimination, the report will be sent to the Office of Institutional Equity and Title IX for formal processes.

 - In their assessment, if this is an incident the CFA Bias Response Team will address, in collaboration with those impacted, they will determine which of the following responses is warranted: